denten-books/plain-text/0-intro.md

 "authorial intent," then at least a trace of the author's hand.
 In some contexts---think manuscripts and folios---we may even ascribe properties like "fidelity" to "original" works of art.
-When media are immutable, one imagines a sort of a causal chain of custody between works and their creators, which at some point must have occupied the same contiguous time and space.
-The printing press introduced a range of structures that mediate between readers and authors.
+When media are immutable, one imagines a causal chain of custody between works and their creators, which at some point must have occupied the same contiguous time and space.
+The printing press introduces a range of structures that mediate between readers and authors.
 Distance, time, and mediation subsequently weaken notions of authorial fidelity.
 In the least, we understand that such intermediaries as copy machines and printing presses inject an element of noise into the channel of communication.

-The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, reveals hitherto unexamined possibilities.
-Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through another complex chain of mediation.
-Writing in that sense in itself becomes an experience both programmed and simulated.
+The transition between the Gutenberg press and Project Gutenberg, an online library containing thousands of texts, further lengthens the linkages.
+Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through multiple mediating filters.
+Writing in that sense in itself becomes a programmed experience.
 We do not write in the conventional sense of inscribing marks into a static host.
 Rather, we are shown images of inscription superimposed onto a simulation of the medium.
-Neither the digital word nor digital page exist in the way they appear in the word processor.
+Neither the digital word nor digital page exist in the way they appear in the word processor or on the pages of an electronic book.
 At best, such composite tropes attain a measure of similarity to the physical realities of typing, editing, and archiving paper.
 Simulated erasure for example, of the kind that happens when the writer presses the delete key, does not necessarily entail the corresponding erasure of content on the disk.
 The erased word could persist and even multiply across other storage drives and devices.
 In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which third parties maliciously alter the content of intended communication [@needham_using_1978].

 In this book, I will argue that some of the higher-level political afflictions of the contemporary public sphere---mass surveillance and online censorship,